Principal Office: Switzerland

-The India Programme aims to improve the lives of the most marginalized groups; institutionalize practices that address poverty and social injustice; and build strong organisations at the grassroots.
+The India Program aims to improve the lives of the most marginalized groups; institutionalize practices that address poverty and social injustice; and build strong organisations at the grassroots.

-The Brazil Programme focuses on child abuse, issues affecting women, homelessness, human rights and the environment in the Recife metropolitan area.
+The Brazil Program focuses on child abuse, issues affecting women, homelessness, human rights and the environment in the Recife metropolitan area.